Where Hands Touch: Plot

 Leyna is a 16-year-old girl fighting to survive in Nazi Germany during World War II.
-Living with her white mother Kerstin and her younger half-brother Koen, her mother is constantly targeted for having been with an African man, and Leyna for being a product of their interracial relationship, which was forbidden during the Nazi regime.
+Living with her white mother, Kerstin, and her younger half-brother, Koen, her mother is constantly targeted for having been with an African man, and Leyna for being a product of their interracial relationship, which was forbidden during the Nazi regime.

 The family goes to live near Kerstin’s reluctant sister to escape the Gestapo in their hometown.
 One day, a Hitler Youth by the name of Lutz accidentally knocks Leyna to the ground while riding his bike, injuring her.
-After the incident, he takes interest in Leyna, who initially ignores his attention.
-When Leyna is kicked out of school, her mother takes her to work at the factory, where Lutz is able to see Leyna each day as he passes by on his bike.
+After the incident, he takes an interest in Leyna, who initially ignores him.
+When Leyna is kicked out of school, her mother takes her to work at the factory, where Lutz sees Leyna every day as he passes by on his bike.
 However, being the son of a high-ranking SS officer, Lutz struggles to follow in his father’s footsteps and must adhere to the brutal regime that scorns Leyna’s existence.
-Meanwhile, despite Kerstin’s teachings, Koen is forced to join the Hitler Youth, starts to accept the Nazi ideals and discriminates against his sister.
+Meanwhile, despite Kerstin’s teachings, Koen is forced to join the Hitler Youth, starts to accept the Nazi ideals, and discriminates against his sister.

-Lutz and Leyna begin to spend time together in secret, ultimately culminating in them falling in love.
-They share their first passionate kiss hidden in a doorway and eventually have sex when Lutz is forced to hide Leyna away in his home while Nazi soldiers unexpectedly begin to violently search everyone in the streets one day.
+Lutz and Leyna begin spending time together in secret, ultimately falling in love.
+They share their first passionate kiss hidden in a doorway, and eventually have sex when Lutz is forced to hide Leyna away in his home while Nazi soldiers unexpectedly begin to violently search everyone in the streets one day.
 As the war escalates, violence against all non-Aryans and those not deemed “true” Germans increases, and one day Kerstin is dragged away by soldiers in place of Leyna, leaving Koen and Leyna without their mother.
-Koen blames Leyna for the loss of their mother, and the prejudice and cruelty they face each day.
+Koen blames Leyna for the loss of their mother and the prejudice and cruelty they face each day.
 Leyna takes Koen to stay with their Aryan aunt.